TheSkyFather/Minerals/README.md

 On cooperation issues write in private messages in vk: https://vk.com/theskyfather
-Later I'll add a tree of research.
+Later I'll add a tree of research...